05 May 2018

 international atmosphere.
 Montreal is known for its vibrate research

-environment, hosting five major universities and several research centers
+environment, hosting 5 major universities and several research centers in

 candidates will be working in one of the above-mentioned research centers.

 * Candidate profile